 Androgynous artist Gluck is born

 "Please return in good condition to Gluck, no prefix, suffix or quotes."
-That’s what Hannah Gluckstein (the artist known as Gluck) wrote on the back of publicity prints of her paintings.
-Her will to define herself by her own standards extended not only to her name, but also to every aspect of her life.
+That’s what Gluck wrote on the back of publicity prints of their paintings.
+Their will to define themselves by their own standards extended not only to their name, but also to every aspect of their life.

-Born August 13, 1895 to Francesca Halle (an American opera singer), and Joseph Gluckstein (owner of the ubiquitous Lyon’s Corner House chain of tea shops, high class restaurants like the Trocadero, hotels, and catering services), Gluck was educated at the St. John’s Wood School of Art in London from 1913 to 1916.
-Her parents disapproved of her artistic ambitions, but nevertheless gave her a trust fund on her 21st birthday that allowed young Gluck to live a life of her own choosing.
-She bought a studio in Cornwall to work with landscape artists of the Newlyn School, cut her hair short, and dressed exclusively in men’s attire.
+Born Hannah Gluckstein on August 13, 1895 to Francesca Halle (an American opera singer), and Joseph Gluckstein (owner of the ubiquitous Lyon’s Corner House chain of tea shops, high class restaurants like the Trocadero, hotels, and catering services), Gluck was educated at the St. John’s Wood School of Art in London from 1913 to 1916.
+Their parents disapproved of their artistic ambitions, but nevertheless gave them a trust fund on their 21st birthday that allowed young Gluck to live a life of their own choosing.
+They bought a studio in Cornwall to work with landscape artists of the Newlyn School, cut their hair short, and dressed exclusively in men’s attire.

-Gluck’s most striking work was a double portrait of her next great love, Nesta Obermer, a socialite married to an American businessman.
-This work celebrated what Gluck called her marriage to Nesta on May 25, 1936.
+Gluck’s most striking work was a double portrait of their next great love, Nesta Obermer, a socialite married to an American businessman.
+This work celebrated what Gluck called their marriage to Nesta on May 25, 1936.
 Medallion pictured the two together at a performance of Don Giovanni.
-“They sat in the third row,” writes Gluck’s biographer, Diana Souhami, “and she felt [that] the intensity of the music fused them into one person and matched their love.”
+“They sat in the third row,” writes Gluck’s biographer, Diana Souhami, “and [they] felt [that] the intensity of the music fused them into one person and matched their love.”

 Sources: “August 13: Gluck,” Jewish Currents; “Your Paintings: Hannah Gluckstein,” BBC; “Gluck,” GLBTQ; “The Painter Who Subverted Gender Norms Before It Was a Thing,” Jezebel; “Gluck: Her Biography,” Diana Souhami, Quercus, 1988.